amberxuemingxin/yelpish/README.md

 Learner Lab.
 I will have to manually open the lab and start these services, and they will only last for 4 hours.
-Therefore, running the app without contacting me (Yifan Li) will have the images and Neo4j features disabled.
+Therefore, running the app without contacting me will have the images and Neo4j features disabled.

 ### Prerequisites